 A conspiracy theory is understood to be the Suspicion that a group of people have come together in secretto achieve a common goal that may endanger other people.
 Much subjunctive thus.
 Finally, it is also only called conspiracy theory, because there is simply no evidence for the suspected conspiracy.

-So-called conspiracy theorists are the people who nevertheless believe these theories.
-They usually firmly assume that it came to a certain event only because certain people (the conspirators) have conspired to it.
-They believe thereby not in the coincidence, but a large plan in the background.
-In the end, however, only Reality and invented facts mixed together.
+So-called conspiracy theorists are the people who often believe these theories.
+They usually firmly believe that a certain event only happened because certain people (the conspirators) conspired to bring it about.
+They do not believe in chancebut a big plan in the background.

 Why do conspiracy theories work at all?